 From my own experience, I know it’s tempting to ride far and/or hard after you’ve bought your first bike.
 Some even tried to do a century ride on their maiden ride, but that’s usually not a good idea.

-Hold off that temptation.
+Hold off on that temptation.

 Instead, gradually increase the distance weekly, let your body cope (and recover) from the increase in fatigue.
 Consider starting with flat routes to build endurance and fitness before tackling the hills.